henvic/pseudoterm/README.md

 }
 ```

 1. `Setup()` is called before the story starts running on the terminal.
+Use `context.Background()` if you don't need a cancelable [context](https://blog.golang.org/context).
-2. `Teardown()` is called to setup any required clean up, after the story ends.
+2. `Teardown()` is called to setup any required clean up (such as canceling context), after the story ends.
 3. `TickHandler()` is called every time pseudoterm checks if there is new input on the pseudo [tty](https://en.wikipedia.org/wiki/TTY).
-This happens between LineReaderInterval, and you probably don't want or need to change its default value.
+This happens between LineReaderInterval.
+We use a sane LineReaderInterval default value of 10ms.
+Changing it has side-effects on performance and CPU usage.
 4. `HandleLine()` is called just after TickHandler() when there is a new line to be processed available.
 If there is not, it is not called.

 ## Terminal